Home COVID tests to be covered by insurers starting Saturday - NewsBreak

 President Joe Biden faced criticism over the holiday season for a shortage of at-home rapid tests as Americans traveled to see family amid the surge in cases from the more transmissible omicron variant.
 Now the administration is working to make COVID-19 home tests more accessible, both by increasing supply and bringing down costs.

 Later this month, the federal government will launch a website to begin making 500 million at-home COVID-19 tests available via mail.
-The administration also is scaling up emergency rapid-testing sites in areas experiencing the greatest surges in cases.Why your COVID test may not reveal what strain you have
+The administration also is scaling up emergency rapid-testing sites in areas experiencing the greatest surges in cases.New saliva COVID-19 test deemed easier

 The insurer-covered testing would dramatically reduce costs for many Americans, and the administration hopes that by easing a barrier to more regular at-home testing, it can help slow the spread of the virus, get kids back into school more quickly and help people gather safely.